 This Indigenous Peoples' Day, consider the history behind Columbus Day and the people who first inhabited the Americas.
 Celebrate the holiday by honoring the rich history and vibrant culture of Indigenous communities.

 What Is Indigenous Peoples' Day?

 Beginning in 1937, the United States government honored Christopher Columbus with a national holiday.
 Observed on the second Monday in October, the holiday celebrates Columbus for his explorations, discoveries, and cultural background.

 Many U.S. history books uplift Columbus as an explorer who discovered the Americas.
-In actuality, Columbus arrived on land occupied by nations of Indigenous people.
-The colonization, death, enslavement, and forced assimilation of Indigenous people that followed Columbus' landing leaves little room for celebration.
+In actuality, Columbus arrived on land occupied by the Taíno — an Indigenous people of the Caribbean.
+The colonization, death, enslavement, and forced assimilation of Indigenous peoples that followed Columbus' landing leaves little room for celebration.